Do you know how important it is to recognize the early signs of diabetes?

 Increased blood glucose levels can affect our nerves or the auditory nerve which can affect our hearing—by increasing the volume of the TV.
 Maybe it is time to schedule a visit with a doctor as soon as possible.

-Gum disease, i.e., periodontitis might be early sign reports recent research published in BMJ Open Diabetes Research & Care journal.
+Gum disease, i.e., periodontitis might be an early sign reports recent research published in BMJ Open Diabetes Research & Care journal.

 According to this study, people that have gum disease, especially the serious cases had greater rates of metabolic condition(both undiagnosed and diagnosed) and pre-diabetes in comparison to those without gum disease.